top of page

-As more employees make their way back into the office (and out of those cozy home offices), commuting costs are once again part of the daily equation.
-Gas, parking, and public transit fees can really add up — and both employees and employers are looking for ways to ease the burden.
+As more employees return to the office, commuting costs are once again part of the daily equation.
+Gas, parking, and public transit fees can really add up.
+Both employees and employers are looking for ways to ease this financial burden.

 Here’s some good news: the IRS has announced an increase to the monthly pretax commuter benefits, effective January 1, 2026.
-This means employees can soon set aside a higher amount of pretax income to cover qualified transportation and parking expenses — a simple way to save money while reducing taxable income.
+This means employees can soon set aside a higher amount of pretax income to cover qualified transportation and parking expenses.
+It's a simple way to save money while reducing taxable income.

 What Are Commuter Benefits?

 Commuter benefits allow employees to use pretax dollars to pay for qualified transit, vanpool, or parking expenses.
-It’s a win-win: employees save on taxes, and employers can reduce payroll taxes while offering a valuable perk that supports financial wellness.
+It’s a win-win situation.
+Employees save on taxes, and employers can reduce payroll taxes while offering a valuable perk that supports financial wellness.

 Eligible expenses typically include: